bheema-284/cricbuzz/README.md

 4. The repository folder is cloned
 5. Open in VS Code
 6. Open project run with command called npm run dev on your local system
-7. View in browser and signup and signin to access all features.
+7. View in browser and signup/signin to access all features.